vectordotdev/vector/docs/setup/getting-started/sending-your-first-event.md

 echo '172.128.80.109 - Bins5273 656 [2019-05-03T13:11:48-04:00] "PUT /mesh" 406 10272' | vector --config ~/vector.toml
 ```

-Viola!
+Voilà!
 The following is printed in your terminal:

 ```text
 Starting Vector ...